denten-papers/xp-routledge/dh-book-proposal.md

 rather terse, technical nature, and in part to its failure to connect to the literary-theoretical tradition.
 Jockers writes as an engineer visiting literary studies (where it should be the other way around).
 The work is full of specific
-technologies: libraries and software tools that our bound to become obsolete shortly after publication.
-Similarly to Stephen Ramsey's *Reading Machines:
+technologies: computer language libraries and software tools that are bound to become obsolete shortly after publication.
+Similar to Stephen Ramsey's *Reading
-Toward an Algorithmic Criticism* (published in the same series in 2011[^ln-ramsey]), *Macroanalysis* promises nothing less than a revolution (an often repeated phrase in both books), but delivers only modest confirmation of accepted knowledge.
+Machines: Toward an Algorithmic Criticism* (published in the same series in 2011[^ln-ramsey]), *Macroanalysis* promises nothing less than a revolution (an often repeated phrase in both books), but delivers only modest confirmation of accepted knowledge.

 [^ln-ramsey]: University of Illinois Press.
 108 pages. $25 paper, $65 cloth.

-My contribution aims to change all that.
+In *Literature and the Digital Humanities* I plan to take a different tack.
+Rather than describing a revolution, my approach connects the history of the discipline to the Digital Humanities research program in an evolutionary way.
+Going beyond computation, I plan to describe DH as an expansion of the literary-critical tradition, opening up to new archives of study and to new methodologies.
+My book ends with a productive critique of the field itself: noting its successes and outlining strategies to remedy its failures.
+I want my reader to leave the book with a sense of possibility: perceiving rich and yet unexplored areas of scholarship needing our urgent attention.

 # Chapter Outline

-Please list chapter headings and provide at least one paragraph of explanation on what you intend to cover in each chapter.
-Indicate the basic structure and features of each chapter, e.g. introduction, argument summary, case studies, questions for discussion, assignments, further reading.
-For the Literature and Contemporary Thought series, the basic structure should follow these
-guidelines:

-- Each book should contain a glossary of terms and words that readers may

-- Rather than taking a historical approach, the first chapter should be called something like "Literature and Philosophy/Digital Humanities/Science/Animals/Food Now."

-- It should explain why the topic is relevant, interesting and important at this moment and how it relates to contemporary debates.

-- It should raise the questions that the rest of the book will answer.

-- This chapter can then offer a background and a brief introduction to the particular area of study the book is intended to cover.

-- should explain at what point this area of study became relevant to literature, how the relationship between the two areas was initially perceived – opposing, complementary etc. – and how it evolved.

-- The following chapters should then trace the history, arguments and debates involved in the topic full circle, returning to the issues raised in the initial chapter. not be familiar with (especially if the book deals with topics such as science or philosophy).
+### Chapter 1: Literature and Digital Humanities

+As specified by the series editors the first chapter will outline the relevance of the topic, relating it to contemporary debates in literary studies and digital humanities, "raising the questions that the rest of the book will answer."
+Beyond academic debates, I will outline the broadly cultural relevance of problems that can motivate scholarly interest at the intersection of these two fields.

+## Part I: History

+### Chapter 2: Intellectual Roots

+This chapter will offer an introduction to the long-history of the digital humanities and of quantitative approaches to the study of literature.
+Of particular importance in this chapter is to counteract the common "shallow" vision of the field, which sees its roots in "humanities computing" pioneered by Father Roberto Busa in the 1940s.
+Instead the emphasis will be on the influence of formalism on literary studies, its relationship to structuralism, and post-structuralist critique.

+### Chapter 3: Humanities Computing

+This chapter will discuss the application of computational methods to literary studies more narrowly.
+A case study in authorship attribution will help illustrate the chapter.

+### Chapter 4: The Rise of DH

+Chapter 4 will contain an outline the much broader intellectual and institutional program of the Digital Humanities.
+The relationship between making and knowing.
+Several case studies will illustrate the strengths and the weaknesses of the approach.

+## Part II: Theory & Practice

+The next three chapters outline contemporary developments in digital humanities, along the lines of the "three pillars" used to capture the diversity in contemporary thought and practice.
+I will be slightly more schematic in describing these chapters to avoid repetition.

+### Chapter 5: Computational Culture Studies

+Contextualizing Humanities Computing and the Digital Humanities within the larger "computational turn" affecting all disciplines of human knowledge production.
+The computational turn as (1) a set of new problems posed by quantification of human experience and the ubiquity of computing devices and (2) as methodology offering insight at new scales of analysis.

+### Chapter 7: Knowledge Design

+The changing mechanics of knowledge production and dissemination.
+Cultural memory and personal archives.
+Textual interfaces (ebooks and word processors).
+Future of reading.
+Shared knowledge formation (Wikipedia and Stack Exchange).
+The difference between computer science and software engineering and their relevance to the study of literature.

+### Chapter 8: Institutional Change

+The rapidly changing dynamics of book publishing.
+The changing nature of scientific knowledge (reproducibility and access to findings).
+Transforming institutions of learning.
+Digital pedagogy.
+Transparency in governance.
+Global issues.

+## Part III: Ways Forward

+### Chapter 9: Everyday Literature

+In this chapter will examine the ways in which the Digital Humanities challenge conventional notions of literary production.
+A case study in our daily encounter with text and computation.

+### Chapter 10: Textual Contagion

+In this chapter, I will examine the life of texts outside of academia.
+The two case studies here will come from the Courtroom and from the Hospital.
+In looking at both of these places as a type of information-processing environment, I will speculate on the role of a literary scholar in the 21st century.

+### Chapter 11: Life in a Humanities Lab

+In this chapter, I will describe the challenges of running a laboratory in the humanities.
+Making good on the metaphor of the laboratory.
+Best practices.
+This section will describe day-to-day operation of Columbia's Group for Experimental Method in the Humanities.

+### Appendix I: Annotated Reading List

-- The book should also include a list of annotated further reading suggestions so that it can be used as a springboard for further research or study.
+As specified by the editors "the book should also include a list of annotated further reading suggestions so that it can be used as a springboard for further research or study."

-There is some flexibility in this structure (e.g. in certain cases the second and third chapters might meaningfully be merged into one), but whatever chapter structure the proposal adopts needs to cover the basic dimensions outlined here.
+### Appendix II: Glossary of terms

+This section containing a glossary of key operational terms, as requested.

+### Appendix III: Becoming Digital

+This appendix will contain a schematic for self-directed study in the humanities and a blueprint for a possible curriculum for a certificate-granting program in the field.

 # Format

-Please indicate how long you think the manuscript will be, giving a total number of words.
-Most manuscripts in the Literature and Contemporary Thought series should be between 60,000 and 80,000 words in length.
-If you plan to include illustrations in the book, please state how many, and whether they will be line-drawings (figures, tables etc.) or half-tone illustrations (photographs).
-If possible, indicate the source of these images, so that we can form a rough idea of likely reproduction costs.
+I write concisely and prefer short chapters between 5,000-8,000 words in length, giving the book the desired length between 60,000 and 80,000 words.
+Although no illustrations are necessary, the book will have 6-12 line drawings (figures and tables).

 # Timing

-Please give a realistic date when you intend to submit the complete manuscript.

-# Curriculum Vitae

-- attach Digital Displacement
-- attach CV
+I plan on having a draft of the manuscript ready by January 1, 2016.